lancelothk/BSPAT/BSPAT_standAlone/README.md

 ### 5.1.3 Target regions bed file
 Tab delimited five columns bed file:
 ```
-<ref:string>   <start:int>   <end:int> <region name:string>   <ref_strand:+or->
+<ref name:string>   <start:int>   <end:int> <region name:string>   <ref_strand:+or->
 ```
-`<ref>` should come from the reference names in reference sequence file.
+`<ref name>` should come from the reference names in reference sequence file.
 One target region file can have multiple regions come from same reference sequence.
 Also one target region file can have multiple regions share same region name but have different locations.

 `<ref_strand>` is used to specify if the reference sequence come from plus or minus strand of reference genome.
 If `<ref_strand>` is minus, BSPAT will automatically reverse the result pattern to match plus strand reference.